 52 Pages Posted: 27 Jul 2018 Last revised: 22 Feb 2021

 We use trade-level data to examine the role of actively managed funds (AMFs) in earnings news dissemination.
-AMFs trade 170 percent more on earnings announcement (EA) days than on non-EA days.
-Abnormal AMF participation is disproportionately higher when earnings news is bundled with management guidance about future earnings.
-When the two pieces of information are directionally inconsistent, AMFs trade in the direction of guidance news rather than current earnings news.
-They exhibit an ability to discern, and adapt their trading to, the bias in bundled guidance.
+We find AMFs are drawn to, and participate disproportionately more in, earnings announcements (EAs) that include bundled managerial guidance.
+When the two pieces of news are directionally inconsistent, AMFs trade in the direction of future guidance rather than current earnings.
+AMFs exhibit an ability to discern, and adapt their trading to, the bias in bundled guidance.
 While AMF trades at EAs are generally more profitable than their non-EA trades, this result reverses when the bias in guidance is extreme.
-Overall, we find increased AMF trading during EAs reduces post-guidance price drift and leads to faster price adjustment.
-Collectively, our findings suggest AMFs are relatively sophisticated processors of bundled EA news, and their trading generally improves market price discovery.
+Overall, we find increased AMF trading during EAs leads to faster price adjustment.
+Collectively, these findings suggest AMFs are sophisticated processors of bundled earnings news, and their trading generally improves market price discovery.

 Keywords: actively managed funds, earnings announcements, management forecasts, information processing, price efficiency, trading volume